Skip to content

 Call: NSF 23-549: Division of Environmental Biology (core programs) (DEB) - National Science Foundation – International programme

 Summary: Symbiosis refers to interactions between species living in close contact.
 At one extreme, species can interact as obligate mutualists and represent Major Evolutionary Transitions (METs), where previously independent entities combine to create a new composite life form of increased biocomplexity.
 At the other extreme, a species may be parasitic or pathogenic to others.
 The endosymbiotic bacterium Wolbachia and its insect hosts provide a model to investigate how symbiotic relationships evolve and may cycle between mutualism and parasitism in an intracellular community.
 We hypothesize that interstrain competition is an important, understudied factor affecting the dynamics of Wolbachia symbiosis, disrupting bacteria and host from achieving a MET due to invasion of the system by reproductive parasitic strains causing cytoplasmic incompatibility (CI).
-Theory predicts, however, that CI will degrade in single infected hosts with time in the absence of competition, favoring mutualism.
+Theory predicts, however, that CI will degrade in single infected hosts with time in the absence of competition, allowing mutualism.
 As this occurs, a host can become open to invasion from CI strains, continuing the cycling process.
 We use the acronym COMMUTE, for COMpetion/ MUTulism for Endosymbiosis, to describe this turnover of Wolbachia strains.
 We propose to test the COMMUTE model between Wolbachia and its fruit fly hosts in the genus Rhagoletis by integrating results from genome sequencing, phylogenomics, and lab crosses.
 Rhagoletis possesses a diversity of Wolbachia singly and multiply infecting flies, with certain taxa lacking the bacteria all together.
 Examples exist of flies both acquiring and losing Wolbachia strains, and causing CI and being beneficial, possibly conferring fly resistance to parasitoid wasps.
 These changes have occurred over timescales ranging from the recent (40-100 ya) to distant (>100,000 ya) past.
 Thus, a time series exists in Rhagoletis to test the COMMUTE model and investigate the evolutionary dynamics of endosymbiont and host interactions traversing back and forth between conflict and cooperation without attaining a permanent stable state.

 FOCUS SPRAYING: Precision spraying and canopy analysis